Pipana/awesome-solana/README.md

 This repo is a not ready for pubic consumption.
 Work needs to be done to at least fill out all that the solana.com/ecosystem website lists and then we can expand it from there.

+The links should be twitter-centric when possible.
+CT is a reliable entry point for most projects we might list.
+Fallback to a website, GitHub repo, or another logical choice.

 Read the Awesome manifesto and list guidelines and ensure this list complies. https://github.com/sindresorhus/awesome/blob/main/awesome.md https://github.com/sindresorhus/awesome/blob/main/pull_request_template.md